100 Notable alumni of

 -

-Luigi Negri, is an Italian architect and politician, exponent of the Lombard League and the Northern League.
-He served as member of the Italian Chamber of Deputies from 1992 to 2001.
-His passion for the history of art led him to deepen above all the study of porcelain and to collect them.
+Luigi Negri, is an Italian architect and politician, an exponent of the Lombard League and the Northern League.
+He served as a member of the Italian Chamber of Deputies from 1992 to 2001.
+His passion for the history of art led him to deepen, above all, the study of porcelain and to collect it.

 -